aspose-cells/Aspose.Cells-Doc-md/swedish/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-0/_index.sv.md

 {{< /highlight >}}

-### **Tillagd HTMLLoadOptions.DeleteRedundantSpaces-egenskap**
+### **Tillagt HTMLLoadOptions.DeleteRedundantSpaces Egenskap**
-Aspose.Cells for .NET 8.8.0 har avslöjat egenskapen HTMLLoadOptions.DeleteRedundantSpaces för att behålla eller ta bort de extra mellanslagen efter radbrytningstaggen (<br>Tag) medan du importerar data från HTML-strängen eller filen.
-Egenskapen HTMLLoadOptions.DeleteRedundantSpaces har standardvärdet som false, vilket betyder att alla extra mellanslag kommer att bevaras och importeras till Workbook-objektet, men när den är satt till true, kommer API att ta bort alla redundanta mellanslag som kommer efter radbrytningstaggen.
+Aspose.Cells for .NET 8.8.0 has exposed the HTMLLoadOptions.DeleteRedundantSpaces property in order to keep or delete the extra spaces after the line break tag (<br> Tag) while importing the data from the HTML string or file.
+The HTMLLoadOptions.DeleteRedundantSpaces property has the default value as false that means, all extra spaces will be preserved and imported to the Workbook object, however, when set to true, the API will delete all the redundant spaces coming after the line break tag.

 {{% alert color="primary" %}}

- För mer information om den här funktionen, läs den detaljerade artikeln om[Ta bort redundanta mellanslag från HTML](/cells/sv/net/delete-redundant-spaces-after-line-break-while-importing/)
+För mer information om denna funktion, vänligen granska den detaljerade artikeln om [Ta bort överflödiga mellanslag från HTML](/cells/sv/net/delete-redundant-spaces-after-line-break-while-importing/)

 {{% /alert %}}

-Enkelt användningsscenario ser ut som följer.
+Enkelt användningsscenarie ser ut som följande.

 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  string html = @"